cr8or1/swgoh-po-autorotate/README.md

 ### 8. Create a discord bot and invite it to your shard discord server

-Visit discord developer url [a link](https://discord.com/developers/applications) .
+Visit discord developer url [developer url](https://discord.com/developers/applications) .
 Here you will create your own shard bot.

 After you login with your discord username and password, you can create a new application.